Bouvier's Law Dictionary

 In addition, Bouvier included entries for all the states that had formed the union as of 1839.
 A large 2-volume work, Bouvier's dictionary has been especially useful for understanding obsolete terms given in older authorities, amplifying their meanings in the American context.

 The dictionary quickly became popular and received excellent reviews.
-The book is well written and extensively researched; Bouvier made significant contribution to each new edition and rewrote several articles.
+Bouvier made significant contribution to each new edition and rewrote several articles.
 Many well known legal scholars have contributed to its revisions.
 Bouvier published three editions in twelve years and was preparing a fourth at the time of his death in 1851.
 By the year 1886, when it was first revised, there had been fifteen editions.
 The work is still widely used.
-Volumes of the early edition are considered collector items and a pristine set can fetch hundreds of dollars.